All resources

 ⚠️ Error: The #N/A error often arises when a function like VLOOKUP or MATCH cannot find the required value in the specified range, disrupting data analysis and calculations.

 Solution: The IFNA function can be combined with the IF function to handle #N/A errors gracefully.
-By wrapping your function with IFNA, you can provide an alternative value or message when an #N/A error occurs, ensuring smoother data handling and presentation.
+Using IFNA lets you show a custom value or message instead of an #N/A error, making your data easier to read and work with.

 Correcting #NAME?
 Errors